-To paraphrase the online references given above, one may view the logical proofs in Euclid's Elements as fairly well constructed arguments which are sometimes intuitive and in certain cases are based upon assumptions that drawings which accompany the written arguments are always accurate.
+To paraphrase the online reference given above, one may view the logical proofs in the Elements as fairly well constructed arguments which are sometimes intuitive and based upon accurately drawn figures.
 The modern standard for logical correctness is to give completely rigorous proofs of abstract concepts in which the reasoning may be frequently suggested by roughly drawn figures but does not formally depend upon them.